meetuparchive/meetup-web-components/README.md

-# foundation-react
+# meetup-web-components
-Meetup React library of Foundation components.
+Meetup library of React UI components for the web.

 Table of Contents
 =================